Classification of generalized Einstein metrics on 3-dimensional Lie groups: Introduction

-For better overview the results of our classification are summarized in the tables of Section~\ref{tables:sec}.
-In Proposition~\ref{Riem_div_sol:prop} we indicate for which of the left-invariant generalized Einstein structures the divergence $\delta$ coincides with the Riemannian divergence.
+see Proposition~\ref{divnotzero_u_nondeg:prop} for a complete description of $(H,g,\delta)$, or \item its unimodular kernel is degenerate, $H=0$ and $\mathfrak{g} = \mathbb{R}\ltimes_A \mathbb{R}^2$, where $A\in \mathfrak{gl}(2,\mathbb{R})$ is arbitrary with only real eigenvalues and such that $\mathrm{tr}\, A \neq 0$.
+(See Proposition~\ref{divnotzero_u_deg:prop}.) \end{enumerate} \end{thm} In Proposition~\ref{Riem_div_sol:prop} we indicate for which of the left-invariant generalized Einstein structures the divergence $\delta$ coincides with the Riemannian divergence.
 We find that this is not only the case for all divergence-free solutions on unimodular Lie algebras but also for some of the non-unimodular cases with non-zero divergence.
 In the latter case, the unimodular kernel can be both degenerate or non-degenerate with respect to the metric $g$.

+For better overview the results of our classification are summarized in the tables of Section~\ref{tables:sec}.

 {\bfseries Acknowledgements}